xvik/slush-lib-java/README.md

 (but you will have to add dependency for annotations `'com.google.code.findbugs:annotations:3.0.0'`)

-Travis is linux based build tool and so will use `gradlew` shell script.
-You need to set executable flag on it if it's not set.
+Travis configured to automatically set execution flag on `gradlew` shell script.

-To do it on windows use git:
+If you still want to set it manually on windows use git (not required anymore):

 ```bash
 $ git update-index --chmod=+x gradlew